Carl Pfeiffer (architect): Life and career

 Pfeiffer joined the American Institute of Architects in 1867, and was elected a Fellow in 1872.
 For two years he was secretary of the organization.
 Following his death, Pfeiffer's practice was purchased by architect Peter J. Lauritzen, then of Brooklyn.
 Lauritzen's works include the Offerman Building in Brooklyn.

 Personal life

 Pfeiffer was married to Elizabeth Dayton in 1871.
 She was the daughter of Aaron Ogden Dayton, the long-time Fourth Auditor of the United States Treasury.
 They had two children, a son and a daughter.
-For the last few years of his life Pfeiffer was in poor health, and about a month prior to his death traveled south to Asheville, North Carolina in search of rest.
-On his return north he stopped at the home of relatives in Washington, DC, where he died April 27, 1888.
-His wife died August 21, 1913 in New York.
+For the last few years of his life Pfeiffer was in poor health, and about a month prior to his death traveled south to Asheville, North Carolina, in search of rest.
+On his return north he stopped at the home of relatives in Washington, D.C., where he died April 27, 1888.
+His wife died August 21, 1913, in New York.

 Legacy

 Two of Pfeiffer's works have been designated New York City Landmarks, one of which has also been listed on the United States National Register of Historic Places.